About Us | The Story of Mostly Fine Things

 WHAT TO EXPECT IN THE FUTURE

-With only a fifth of the inventory online the shop continues to grow.
+With only a tenth of the inventory online the shop continues to grow.
 For now they have narrowed down the focus to only include original prints, antique glass, vintage pottery and porcelain.
 Since Kim has spent over 15 years in lighting they plan to expand the shop to include antique and vintage lamps.
 Check back often or join the mailing list as more fine things are coming.